trepo/gedcomx-date-js/README.md

-# gedcomx-date-js
+# GedcomX-Date
-A GEDCOM-X Date Parser for Javascript, fully compliant with the [spec](https://github.com/FamilySearch/gedcomx/blob/master/specifications/date-format-specification.md) and patterned after javascript's `Date` object.
+A GEDCOM-X Date Parser for Javascript, fully compliant with the [spec](https://github.com/FamilySearch/gedcomx/blob/master/specifications/date-format-specification.md).

 # TODO
 * Add toFormalString()
-* Finish informal duration parsing
-* Finish comment blocks on every function
+* Implement Informal Date Parsing

 # Download

 ## Node.js
-You can install vGraph by cloning this repository or by using npm.
+You can install GedcomX-Date by cloning this repository or by using npm.
 ````bash
 npm install gedcomx-date
 ````